zaracooper/blog/content/posts/go-upgrades-downgrades.md

 ```

 ## Conclusion
 Module support has been a godsend.
 However, it can involve a ton of work when it comes to enforcing semantic import versioning when making and using `v2`+ modules.
-The `mod` command is an amazing tool that makes migrations, downgrades and upgrades faster and less taxing.
+The `mod` command is an amazing tool that makes migrations, downgrades, and upgrades faster and less taxing.
 I hope this was insightful.

 ## Credits
 [Gophers](https://github.com/egonelbre/gophers)